kdunn10/ADL22/README.md

 - What happens to your train and test results if you add 5 hidden layers with 128 neurons each?

-  What happens to the train and test results when you add 5 hidden layers with 128 neurons each is
+  What happens to the train and test results when you add 5 hidden layers with 128 neurons each is overfitting occurs.

 ## 2. Intro to Convolution Operations: Padding